kjwan4435/OpenAcoustics/MCU/Central(PC server)/readme.md

 myBLE.connect(serviceUUID, "XIAO nRF52840 Sense", gotCharacteristics);
 ```

 Currently, the name of the service is `XIAO nRF52840 Sense`, but this service name can be changed if you are using another MCU board.
-Then, use nRF connect application on your mobile phone to check the BLE service name of your MCU board.
+Then, use "nRF connect" mobile application on your cell phone to check the BLE service name of your MCU board.

 ## 2. Choose data transmission mode

 After the BLE connection is established, you should choose the data transfer mode to initiate the data collection service.
-By pressing each button, the data transfer mode will be changed immediately, and the small black circle will indicates the current mode you are using.
+By pressing each button, the data transfer mode will be changed immediately, and the button's color will be changed to blue when each mode is activated.
+Besides, each mode's brief explanation is provided at the bottom side of the button.

+Below image shows the case when "Batch mode" is activated, and brief explanation of the mode is appeared on the below of the button.

 <img src="mode&indicator.png" width="200" height="200"/>